-Under-Grant Hold Number of Users (UGHU)
+Under-Grant Hold Number

+of Users

 The maximum number of equal-size grants that can be allocated beyond which the spurious emissions limits (in dBc) are no longer relaxed as the number of based on grants size continues to increase.
-Defined mathematically as $UGHU = floor[0.2 + 10^{((-44 - SpurFloor)/10)}]$.
+Defined mathematically as UGHU = floor[$0.2 + 10^{((-44 - \text{SpurFloor})/10)}$].

-Unused Subcarrier

-Subcarriers in an upstream OFDMA channel which are not excluded, but are not assigned to minislots.
+Unused Subcarrier Subcarriers in an upstream OFDMA channel which are not excluded, but are not assigned to minislots.
 For example, unused subcarriers may occur when the number of subcarriers between excluded subcarriers is not divisible by the fixed number of consecutive subcarriers which comprise every OFDMA minislot.
-Thus, after constructing minislots from a group of consecutive non-excluded subcarriers, the remainder will become unused subcarriers.
+Thus, after constructing minislots from a group of consecutive nonexcluded subcarriers, the remainder will become unused subcarriers.
 Unused subcarriers are not used for data transmission, but still carry power during probe transmission.

-Upstream

-1) The direction of RF signal transmission from subscriber to headend or hub site.
+Upstream 1) The direction of RF signal transmission from subscriber to headend or hub site.
 Also called return or reverse.
 In most North American cable networks, the legacy upstream spectrum occupies frequencies from 5 MHz to as high as 42 MHz.
-2) The DOCSIS 3.1 upstream is 5-204 MHz, with support for 5-42 MHz, 5-65 MHz, 5-85 MHz and 5-117 MHz.
+2) The DOCSIS 3.1 upstream is 5-204 MHz, with support for 5-42 MHz, signals from the subscriber premises to the headend or hub site.
+For example, a commonly used DOCSIS 3.0 upstream channel bandwidth is 6.4 MHz.
+A DOCSIS 3.1 upstream OFDMA channel bandwidth may be as much as 95

+5-65 MHz, 5-85 MHz and 5-117 MHz.